Mål og innhald

 - explain the basic concepts for representing the semantics of data.

-- explain the basic concepts related to logical basis of reasoning with semantically-enriched data.
+- explain the basic concepts for retrieving semantically-enriched data.

 - describe the standards for semantic technologies, for example RDF and SPARQL.